microsoftgraph/entra-powershell/module/Entra/docs/Remove-EntraUserAppRoleAssignment.md

 ```

 ### -ObjectId
-Specifies the ID (as a UPN or ObjectId) of a user in Microsoft Entra ID.
+Specifies the ID (as a User Principal Name or ObjectId) of a user in Microsoft Entra ID.

 ```yaml
 Type: String